 One of the reasons individuals need to be aware of the breach is to help them protect themselves from the consequences of the breach.

-“In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
-Where the notification to the supervisory authority is not made within 72 hours, it shall be accompanied by reasons for the delay.”
+“In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.”
 (Article 33)

 You can find the list of all data protection authorities that supervise the application of the data protection law and find out how you can report a data breach.